 - What words and/or phrases describe the behaviors and attitudes I want to encourage in my life?

 - What is most important in my life?

 - What would I not compromise on, or if I did I would feel extremely uncomfortable?

 Ultimately, we use our values as guidelines when it comes to making decisions.
-And when we adopt minimalism into our lives, knowing what is (truly) important to us, is essential in deciding what is excess and what isn’t.
+And when we adopt minimalism into our lives, no matter what approach we take, knowing what is (truly) important to us, is essential in deciding what is excess and what isn’t.